apache/metron/metron-deployment/vagrant/Kerberos-setup.md

 #### Model as a Service on Kerberos

 MaaS works with kerberos, you have to remember to kinit with the metron user.
-There is one small issue out of the box, you get an error like so when running `$METRON_HOME/bin/maas_service.sh`:
+There is one small issue out of the box (particularly on vagrant), you get an error like so when running `$METRON_HOME/bin/maas_service.sh`:
 ```
 Requested user metron is not whitelisted and has id 501,which is below the minimum allowed 1000.
 ```

+In order to correct this, you should:
+* Navigate to the Yarn configuration in Ambari
+* Click on "Advanced"
-In order to avoid this, you should change the Yarn configuration in Ambari under "Advanced" and then "Advanced yarn-env" and adjust the "Minimum user ID for submitting job" to 500 from 1000.
-You should then restart Yarn.
+* Scroll to "Advanced yarn-env"
+* Adjust the "Minimum user ID for submitting job" config to 500 from 1000
+* You should then restart Yarn to have the change take effect.

 #### Kafka with Kerberos enabled